 Water Catchment Areas (Watersheds)

-River Basins (watersheds) are widely recognized as the most effective management unit for the protection of water resources, both water quality and supply.
+River Basins – often referred to as watersheds – are widely recognized as the most effective management unit for the protection of water resources, both water quality and supply.
 A river basin is an area of land where all water flows to a single stream, river, lake or even ocean.

 The Texas Hill Country is no stranger to severe drought conditions broken up by times of intense flash flooding.
 In both situations, it is important we manage our water supply for a resilient future.